 Christmas Lights Drives

 Located all over the state in public gardens, parks, and neighborhoods, Alabama pulls out all the stops when it comes to making Christmas about community and LIGHTS!

 Gather your family, get in your car and drive through an Alabama Christmas favorite like Bellingrath Gardens in Mobile, something more modern like the SPECTRA Laser Light Show at The Wharf, or maybe the animal-shaped light displays at Montgomery Zoo would be more to your kid’s liking!

 Wherever you choose to go, visiting Alabama’s Christmas lights is one family tradition you definitely want to begin if you haven’t already.
-Look for an entire post on where to go coming in a few days!
+This list will help get you started!